huma-engineering/testify/README.md

 For more information on writing suites, check out the [API documentation for the `suite` package](http://godoc.org/github.com/huma-engineering/testify/v2/suite).

-### Parallel Tests
+### Parallel Test Suites

-This example [TestSuiteParallelSubTests](https://github.com/huma-engineering/testify/v2/blob/master/package_test.go) shows that [the issue with the parallel tests](https://github.com/stretchr/testify/issues/934) is solved.
+This example [TestSuiteParallelSubTests](https://github.com/huma-engineering/testify/v2/blob/master/package_test.go) shows that [the issue with the parallel test suite](https://github.com/stretchr/testify/issues/934) is solved.
-You should see that TearDownTest waits until all parallel sub-tests finished.
+You should see that suite's TearDownTest waits until all suite's parallel sub-tests finished.

 ```go
 import (